 So, how do STEM MBA programs differ from traditional full-time programs?
 While some business schools’ full-time MBA programs are STEM-designated without any curriculum changes, other schools now offer specific specializations.

-Below, get a glimpse into these unique STEM MBA opportunities.
+Below, get a glimpse into these unique STEM MBA programs.

 Harvard Business School